BetaNYC/NYC-CIF/Assignments/W02_01-Research-Digital-CB.md

  * Listing of News / Updates?
  * Is the news / updates current? (i.e. is there an update within the last 30 days?)
+ * Summarize what type of content do they share.

 ### Calendars